For many couples, the engagement ring is the most expensive and most sentimental piece of jewelry they’ll own. No stress in getting it right, right?

 If you’re short on time and need a ring as soon as possible, check out our ready-to-ship engagement rings.

-Only you can tell us what your partner likes.
-By gathering information on what they like and then researching your options, you’ll save time and reduce stress when it comes to finding The One (ring, of course).
+Only you can tell us what you or your partner likes.
+By gathering information on what you or they like and then researching your options, you’ll save time and reduce stress when it comes to finding The One (ring, of course).

 We’re all human, so mistakes are inevitable.
-Luckily, when it comes to buying an engagement, there are a number of mishaps you can avoid with just a little bit of planning.
+Luckily, when it comes to buying an engagement, there are a number of mishaps you can avoid with just a little bit of planning and research.